marcopioppini/hercules/README.md

 - Using XDP in zero-copy mode can substantially improve performance, but whether it is supported depends on the combination of network card and driver in your setup.
 Hercules will attempt to use zero-copy mode automatically, if it appears to be supported.
 Note that some network cards require updating drivers/firmware to enable zero-copy mode.

 - Using larger packets (jumbo frames) can also improve performance.
 Hercules supports jumbo frames up to a MTU of 9000 bytes.
 Note, however, that support for jumbo frames (via XDP multibuffer/fragments) requires at least kernel 6.6.
 On older versions the packet size is limited to 3000 bytes.
   Further, support for jumbo frames in combination with zero-copy mode is device-dependent.
-To use jumbo frames on such a device, disable zero-copy in Hercules' file.
+To use jumbo frames on a device that does not support jumbo frames in zero-copy mode, disable zero-copy in Hercules' configuration file.

 - Increasing the number of worker threads via the option `NumThreads` can also improve performance.